-Brachioplasty or armlift is a surgical procedure that is indicated for patients with loose arm skin who want to restore a more youthful smoother, tighter arm contour.
+Brachioplasty or arm lift is a surgical procedure that is indicated for patients with loose arm skin who want to restore a more youthful shapely contour.
 Most patients have some combination of skin laxity as well as deposits of excess fat.
-Due to the skin sagging, liposuction alone is not sufficient.
+Due to sagging skin, liposuction alone is not sufficient.

 How can I tell whether I need an arm lift or just liposuction?

 He or she will be able to determine your treatment options.
 Young women with good skin elasticity may have arms that are genetically predisposed to disproportionately large amounts of fat deposits.They can usually be successfully treated by liposuction alone.
-The same is true for those who are vigilant at the gym but recognize their arms are resistant to change with either diet or exercise.
-Patients with moderate skin laxity (degree of loose skin)) will need a combination of surgical tightening, removal of excess skin along with liposuction.
-In these patients the incision can usually be hidden in the armpit (axilla).
-For those patients who have excessively loose skin the incision may extend from the armpit along the inside of the arm or on the back of the arm extending to just above the elbow.
+The same goes for those who are vigilant at the gym but recognize their arms are resistant to change with either diet or exercise.
+Patients with moderate skin laxity (degree of loose skin) will need a combination of surgical tightening, removal of excess skin along with liposuction.
+In these patients, the incision can usually be hidden in the armpit (axilla).
+For those patients who have excessively loose skin, the incision may extend from the armpit along the inside of the arm, or on the back of the arm extending to just above the elbow.

 What type of anesthesia will I need and where is the surgery performed?

 Arm lift surgery is usually performed under intravenous sedation or general anesthesia.
 The surgery can be performed in an accredited office-based surgical facility, ambulatory surgery center, or in the hospital.
 For patients with underlying medical problems, the surgery is done in the hospital outpatient facility.